Why visit Wales, with beautiful history, breath-taking scenery & only 90 minutes away from Liverpool!

 Since 1896 visitors have travelled to Llanberis at the foot of the Snowdon pass to take the Snowdon Mountain Railway on a journey of a lifetime to the very top of Wales!.
 A real mountain, its a place of legends!
 Snowdon is famous to claim to be the burial place of the giant ogre Rhita vanquished by King Arthur

 Snowdon Mountain Railway is one of the most unique and wonderful railways in the world.
 With stunning scenery and incredible views it's all part of a great day out for you and your family in North Wales.
 This railway trip and others can be booked as an extra from your day out to North Wales with Brilliant Liverpool Tours.

-Buried deep below the mountains of Snowdonia lies rock which shaped the look & feels of the world with slate easily split into perfectly flat layers appearing on rooves to replace thatch.
+Buried deep below the mountains of Snowdonia lies rock which shaped the look & feel of the world with slate easily split into perfectly flat layers appearing on roofs to replace thatch.
 It’s still used in Snooker and Pool tables today.
-This way of life mining the stone was dangerous and built communities in North Wales with many villages having Male voice choirs.
+This way of life, mining the stone, was dangerous.
+The industry resulted communities springing up across North Wales, many having Male voice choirs.
 Explore the Welsh Slate with North Wales tours.